 - University of California, Berkeley, B.A., Political Science, magna cum laude

-- Hastings College of the Law, San Francisco, J.D.
+- University of California College of the Law, San Francisco, J.D.

 - Admitted to California Bar, December 18, 1975